mattmc3/zsh_unplugged/README.md

 When developing [pz], my goal was simple - make a plugin manager in a single Zsh file that was fast, functional, and easy to understand - which was everything I loved about [zgen].
-While [pz] is still a great project, I kept wondering if I could cut further from a single file to a single function and do away with plugin management utilities alltogether.
+While [pz] is still a great project, I kept wondering if I could cut further from a single file to a single _function_ and do away with plugin management utilities alltogether.

 Thus was born... **zsh_unplugged**.

 This isn't a plugin manager - it's a way to show you how to manage your own plugins using small, easy to understand snippets of Zsh.
-All this with the hope that perhaps, once-and-for-all, we can do away with the idea that we even need to use a Zsh plugin manager project and just do it ourselves.
+All this with the hope that perhaps, once-and-for-all, we can do away with the idea that we even need to use bloated Zsh plugin manager projects and just simply do it ourselves.

-You can simply grab a ~40 line function and you have everything you need to manage your own plugins from here on out.
+You can simply grab a ~20 line function and you have everything you need to manage your own plugins from here on out.

 ## :tada: The code

 ### :gear: The bare metal way

-If you don't want to use anything resemblineg a plugin manager at all, you can simply clone and source plugins yourself manually:
+If you don't want to use anything resemblineg a plugin manager at all, you could simply clone and source plugins yourself manually:

 ```zsh